magento/devdocs/guides/v2.1/frontend-dev-guide/layouts/xml-instructions.md

 ## Manage layouts

 To make layout changes available on every page, modify the `default.xml` file.
-For example, layout changes that is added to `app/code/Vendor/Module/view/frontend/layout/default.xml` will be loaded on all pages.
+For example, layout changes added to `app/code/Vendor/Module/view/frontend/layout/default.xml` are loaded on all pages.
 To add layout changes to a specific page a module should use layout handle that corresponds the page's path.
 For example, changes to the `app/code/Vendor/Module/view/frontend/layout/catalog_product_view.xml` file are loaded on the product details page.